zhanglab/GEM-iPfu/README.md

   > Basic model definition YAML file, configured for the WT model by default
 * model_product.yaml
   > alternative model definition YAML file, configured to use the EX_YM_adhf.yaml media file and COM1 model by default, which requires additional files to be loaded
+* sbmls/
+  > snapshots of specific model configurations saved in sbml format

 #### Model definitions
 * WT_model_def.tsv